 Do Your Research

-First things first, you need to make sure you know all the requirements for becoming an agent before you dive right in.
+First things first, you need to make sure you know all the requirements for becoming an insurance agent, or specifically how to become a Medicare insurance agent, before you dive right in.
 Each state has its own set of rules that you must follow during this process.
 You can find those rules on the National Insurance Producer Registry’s (NIPR) website.1

 It’s imperative that you check with the department of insurance for the requirements for each state you want to sell in before taking exams or applying for your license.2

 This will ensure you’re on the right path throughout your journey to becoming a licensed agent!

 Back to School

 Before obtaining a license, most aspiring insurance agents must complete pre-licensing courses, though not all states require them.
 These courses are available online, but there are in-person options to better fit your learning needs.3

 It’s important that you make the most of these classes and get as much out of them as you can.
 The course material will be extremely relevant when taking your licensing test.